CarlosRoque/standalone-resque/README.md

 ```

 If you need to run your code with a rake task then you only need to add the task to the Rakefile.
-If you want to run your code standalone then make sure your add that initialization on the calling class or file before you do any work.
+If you want to run your code standalone then make sure your add that initialization on the calling class or main file before you do any work.